appcelerator/cspec-appc-appc.js/README.md

 The tool would simply use an JS AST parser to build the parse tree and provide a simple mechanism to edit existing values or add new values.
 This should be implemented as a node library which can be invoked programatically as an API or via the command line as a lightweight CLI.

+## TODO

+The following items need to be resolved as part of this CSPEC:

+- add a prototype for "editing" a complex JS file programatically
+- flesh out a good example of moving `tiapp.xml` to `appc.js`

 ## Timeline

 The goal of this proposal is to incorporate this file format into AppC CLI and Arrow in Q1 2016 and Titanium and Alloy if possible in 6.0 (Q1 2016).